-Strawberries and Cream for Wimbledon is the most delicious way to watch the biggest tennis tournament of the year.
+Eating Strawberries and Cream for Wimbledon is the traditional way to enjoy the biggest tennis event of the year.
 Fresh strawberries are simply bathed in fresh whipping cream which is defines that the British summer and Wimbledon has arrived.

-A very easy and delicious treat and one that comes with history and tradition.
+An easy, no-cook, yet delicious treat that comes with history and tradition.
 Strawberries and cream have long been served at Wimbledon since the first tournament in 1877 and since Monday is the start of this 2 week tennis event, I’m bringing you the recipe and the history.

 It is believed that it was King George V who first brought strawberries and cream to Wimbledon in the early 1900’s.
 The reason?
 Strawberries were the only fruit available at the time and apparently strawberries were very fashionable to eat at that time.

-Nothing says summer is here in England more than the Wimbledon tennis championship.
-It is the highlight of the British Summer social calendar and anyone who’s anyone will be attending.
+Nothing says summer has arrived in England more than the Wimbledon tennis championship.
+It is the highlight of the British summer social calendar and anyone who’s anyone will be attending.

-Strawberries are at their peak right now, so it’s perfect timing because more than 61,000 pounds of strawberries, more than 1,800 gallons of cream and more than 26,000 bottles of Champagne will be served.
+Strawberries are at their peak right now, so it’s perfect timing because more than 34 tons (1.92 million strawberries and 1,000’s of gallons of cream, along with more than 26,000 bottles of Champagne will be served.
 Wow, that’s a lot of hungry (and thirsty) people attending.

 It may seem like a silly thing, isn’t it a matter of just cutting off the green top?
 Yes, but you also want to keep the strawberries shape for a nice presentation.